Welcome to STC Ontario

-Subscriptions to the STC Toronto Job Bank may now be purchased independently of STC Toronto membership.
+Subscriptions to the STC Ontario Job Bank may now be purchased independently of STC Ontario membership.

 Click here to view upcoming Events including socials, webinars and training on our News and Events page: don’t miss out!

 Looking to gain experience, showcase your skills, and build your resume?
-Click here to check out our new council roles and get involved with STC Toronto!
+Click here to check out our new council roles and get involved with STC Ontario!

 By Craig Dodman What is a Style Guide?
 Style guides are a widely used reference document that contains rules and recommendations for writing content.
 Style guides will feature specifications for the formatting of titles, lists, and tables, the language or version of English should be used, the unit of measurements used, legal requirements, the phraseology…